treeverse/lakeFS/docs/index.md

 With lakeFS you can build repeatable, atomic and versioned data lake operations - from complex ETL jobs to data science and analytics.

-lakeFS is [API compatible with AWS S3](reference/s3.md) and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.
+lakeFS is [API compatible with AWS S3](reference/s3.md), Google Cloud Storage (GCS), and works seamlessly with all modern data frameworks such as Spark, Hive, AWS Athena, Presto, etc.

 ![lakeFS](assets/img/wrapper.png)